 Every image and personal detail that is posted and shared on social media and the internet contributes to someone’s digital footprint.
 The great risk with this is that once the information is shared publicly, it can be used in ways that you cannot expect and cannot control.
 You should also assume that anything uploaded is permanent (sometimes it can be deleted but not always before others have seen and saved it)

 Most apps, networks, and devices have geolocation features that make your location information public and can lead someone directly to you.
 These features should be disabled for obvious privacy and security reasons.
 Digital photos also contain metadata (information about the time, date, and GPS coordinates) that can reveal more than you want.
-Some social media platforms automatically hide or delete this data, but not all, so do your homework and know how much information you are sharing.
+Some social media platforms hide automatically.
+Or delete this data, but not all.
+So do your homework.
+And find out how much information you’re sharing.

-Australia’s guidelines for physical activity and sedentary behavior recommend that children aged five to 17 spend no more than two hours on the screen per day.
-It is therefore important to monitor your child’s time spent online, especially younger ones, to make sure they are not developing bad habits.
-Get your kids to agree on a period of time, say 30 minutes per session, and set a timer to go off – remember to make this time a non-negotiable end time.
+Recommends Australian guidelines for physical movement and sedentary behavior.
+Children between the ages of five and 17 should not spend more than two hours on the screen every day.
+So it is important to monitor the time your child spends online.
+They are safe online to ensure that children, especially young children, do not develop bad habits.
+Let your children agree for a certain period of time.
+And say 30 minutes for each session. and set a timer for closing – remember to make this time a non-negotiable end time.

 Learn about how to be safe on social media so you can give your kids the best advice.
 Sign up for the social networks and apps your kids use and learn how to use privacy settings and reporting mechanisms.
 Explain how they can stay safe on social media, including talking to someone they trust when they are worried and being aware of what constitutes bullying online – both as a perpetrator and as a as a victim.

 If your child uses social media, make sure they know how to: